maddenp/iotaa/README.md

         log.warning("%s: Tea needs to steep for %ss", taskname, remaining)
 ```

-Here, the asset being yielded is more abstract: It represents a certain amount of time having passed since the boiling water was poured over the tea.
+Here, the asset being yielded is abstract: It represents a certain amount of time having passed since the boiling water was poured over the tea.
 (The observant reader will note that 10 seconds is insufficient, but handy for a demo.
 Try 3 minutes for black tea IRL.)
 If the water was poured long enough ago, `steeped_tea` is ready; if not, it should become ready during some future execution of the workflow.
 Note that the executable statements following the final `yield` only logs information: There's nothing this task can do to ready its asset (time passed): It can only wait.

 Note the statement